-- 1. A sub-section of the call-in list known as the "short list" has evolved to identify volunteers who are the first to be called for routine assignments, such as spot sanding, as well as storm events. - 2.
+1. A sub-section of the call-in list known as the "short list" has evolved to identify employees who have elected to be the first to be called for routine assignments, such

+- as spot sanding, as well as storm events.
+This list applies only to the following positions: truck driver, light equipment operator, heavy equipment operators, the transfer station attendant, hauler, and collection system operator.
+All employees must have an active CDL to be considered for this assignment. - 2.
 Interested employees will sign up each Thursday for the upcoming week, (Monday-Sunday).
 They will be placed on the list using seasonal overtime system described above.
-The on call supervisor will utilize the list when calling in personnel.
+The on-call supervisor will utilize the list when calling in personnel.
 Once a person has been called in during that week they go to the bottom of the list and the next person on the list is called for subsequent assignments.
 This process repeats itself throughout the week as personnel are called in.
 Employees are responsible for monitoring their position on the call in list and to be aware of the probability of being called for "short crew" duties.
-All Association unit personnel are eligible for "short list" duty.
-Truck Drivers will be utilized first followed by Light Equipment Operators, Heavy Equipment Operators, and
+Operations unit personnel are eligible for "short list" duty.
+Truck Drivers will be utilized first followed by Light Equipment Operators, and Heavy Equipment Operators.

-Mechanics.
 Personnel volunteering for the "short list" must be available when called unless excused by a Supervisor for that day.